 The Office of Undergraduate Admission reserves the right to adjust its advanced credit standing policies at any time.
 Official copies of exam results and certificates with supporting translations are required to determine advanced standing credits.
 Additional information may be required; see bentley.edu/undergraduate/applying/freshman-applicants/advanced-standing-credit.

 Campus visits are among the best ways to explore the colleges you are considering.
-Every year, several thousand prospective families visit Bentley, for opportunities that include interviews, information sessions, tours and open houses.
-The Office of Undergraduate Admission is open Monday through Friday during the academic year.
-In the summer, the office is closed on Fridays.
-From January to March, visits are typically not offered while the Admission Committee is in session.
+Every year, several thousand prospective families visit Bentley for opportunities that include interviews, information sessions, tours, Major Specific Information Sessions and Open House.
+The Office of Undergraduate Admission is open Monday through Friday during the academic year and limited Saturday options in the fall.
+In the summer, the office is open but there are no formal visit options.
 Reservations are highly recommended as space for some offerings may be limited.
 Call the Office of Undergraduate Admission at 781.891.2244 or go to bentley.edu/undergraduate/visiting to review options and arrange a visit.

 A walking tour with a Bentley student takes visiting students and families around campus, into academic buildings and the heart of student life.
-Highlights include high-tech facilities such as the world-class financial Trading Room, the Student Center and a residence hall.
+Highlights include high-tech facilities such as the world-class financial Trading Room, the Student Center, athletic facilities and a residence hall.

 Information sessions provide an overview of Bentley.
 Topics include academics, hands-on learning, student life and the admission process.
 The agenda also includes a guided tour of campus led by a current student.

-Attending an open house allows for meeting many members of the campus community during a special daylong program of tours, individual exploration, presentations and discussion forums.
+Attending Open House allows prospective students to meet many members of the campus community during a special daylong program of tours, individual exploration, presentations and discussion forums.
 The agenda includes talks with professors about various academic majors, chats with students about how to join a club or organization, consultation with staff members about internship possibilities and career options, and much more.
-Open houses are held in the fall for rising senior prospective students.
+Each year, we hold an Open house in the fall for high school seniors and their families.

 For program and scheduling details on information sessions, interviews and similar opportunities, see bentley.edu/undergraduate/visiting.